Mexico has borne witness to great, pioneering women whose decisions created opportunities for future generations throughout society.

 Olga is also the founder of “Decididas,” a movement that empowers women in Mexico by creating awareness of the decisions they make every day in order to generate positive changes in society.

 Her work doesn’t end there.
 She is also an ambassador for the Women’s March.
 Olga was one of the original signatories for the TIMES’UP movement and is one of the voices of the LatinX group within the movement.

 In May 2019, Forbes magazine declared her one of the 100 most powerful women in Mexico.

 Bárbara Arredondo Ayala

-Bárbara has dedicated her life to giving visibility to the lives of our generation’s most inspiring leaders.
-She has created and advised movements and forums in Latin America, New York and Japan.
-On 2015 she was invited to participate at the US State Department IVLP Program on Women, Peace and Security.
+Bárbara has dedicated her life to making the lives of the most inspiring leaders of our generation more visible.
+With over 13 years of experience, she has created and advised movements and public forums in Latin America, New York and Japan.

 She is a former member of the the Global Shapers Network at the World Economic Forum and a member of the first class of the U.S. Department of State’s Women, Peace and Security initiative.
 She is, additionally, the co-founder of Hungry Beast Juice Bar & Kitchen.